 Toby has been instrumental in every chapter of StepUP’s history–and in fact, he was the reason that StepUP came into existence.
 Toby graduated from Augsburg in 1996 having completed treatment and reflected that he would have benefited from a program for young people in recovery like himself.
 Together with his parents, the Augsburg administration, and other passionate community members, a plan was formed and StepUP was born.
 Today, Toby remains committed to the StepUP Advisory Board as well as Augsburg in general, where he serves on the Board of Regents and other committees.

 Toby works for Northland Securities as Director of Corporate Client Services.
-He and his partner, Liz, live in Long Lake with their children.
+He lives in Long Lake with his children.

 Jon first became involved in the StepUP program through his friend Toby LaBelle, who invited Jon to a StepUP golf tournament in 2011.
 Since then, Jon has been a member of the StepUP Advisory Board and the StepUP Gala Committee.
 At the 2018 StepUP Gala, Jon and his wife Julz were honored with the Toby LaBelle Award in recognition for their outstanding service and commitment to StepUP and the recovery community.